 - Feelings in your body that resemble electric shocks

-In addition, your symptoms of depression may reappear.
-You are most likely to experience withdrawal if you:
+In addition, the symptoms of depression may reappear.
+Individuals are most likely to experience withdrawal if they:

-- Quit using your medication all at once
+- Quit using their medication all at once

-- Have been on your medication for more than a month or so
+- Have been on the medication for more than a month or so

-You can abuse a medication without being addicted to it.
-For example, you may take your prescribed antidepressant more often than your doctor ordered.
-You can also take it in larger doses than your doctor ordered.
-In addition, you can use a medication that was not prescribed to you.
+Regardless of what many individuals may believe, people can abuse a medication without being addicted to it.
+For example, a person may take a prescribed antidepressant more often than their doctor ordered.
+Also, individuals can take medicine in larger doses than a doctor may have recommended.
+An individual may also use a medication that was not prescribed to them.
 Experts define all of these behaviors as cases of prescription drug abuse or misuse.

-Why do people abuse depression meds?
-There are a range of potential reasons.
-Some people think that they will get a bigger treatment benefit if they take more of their prescription.
+Why do people abuse depression medications?
+There is quite a wide range of potential reasons why this may occur.
+Some people think that they will get a better benefit if they take more of their prescription.
 That may be especially tempting for those affected by the sometimes crippling symptoms of depression.

 In addition, some people abuse these medications for recreational purposes.
-Can you get high off antidepressants?
-Yes, you can.
+Some individuals may even find that they can get high off antidepressants.
 But not all medications produce the same recreational effects.
 Many antidepressants produce effects that resemble stimulants.
 Examples of such meds include:

 Bupropion and SNRIs can also produce the extreme form of pleasure called euphoria.
 The same is true for tricyclics.

-You should be aware that abuse of your depression medication can put your health at serious risk.
+Those who use antidepressants should be aware that abuse of this depression medication can put one’s health at serious risk.
 Depending on the medication, the list of possible consequences includes: